 Convert Traffic to Sales

-You’ve built the site, launched the store and have plenty of visitors but no sales.
-Converting traffic.
+You’ve built the site, launched the store and have plenty of visitors – but no sales.
+How do you convert your visitors into customers?

-Maybe your client appreciates customer service – which is one of the best ways for small businesses to compete with the Big Guys.
-It drives me crazy when I call for support and I am routed to some offshore call center to a person I can barely understand who is reading a script.
+Maybe your client appreciates customer service – which is one of the best ways for small businesses to out preform the Big Guys.
+It drives me crazy when I call for support and I am routed to some off shore call center to a person I can barely understand who is reading a script.
 “Yes, I turned on the power button.”
 Good customer service is everything in my book and I willing to pay for it.

 Call to Action